mariobrosch/scoreboard/README.md

 # ttManager

 A simple fun project so I can manage our tabletennis games at home between two or four players.
 Display will show who's turn it is and who the winner is based on the chosen matchtype.
+Can be used for basically every type of game if there are two teams involved.

 Backend is a simple rest php application which can be used generally or local storage with json files (good enough for such a small project).
 Over time the php and mySql endpoint is more efficient because of parsing times of the files in JSON.

 Database is of course in my situation a MySql db.
 A schema can be based on the models.

+## Functionality
+The application has a list of functionality, in short these are implemented:
+- Manage players
+  - Create players with properties:
+    -  Active (not used anywhere)
+    -  Photo (not used anywhere)
+    -  Name
+  - Update players
+  - Delete players (if player has a match played only softdelete)
+  - See simple statistics (how many matched played and won)
+- Manage match types
+  - Create matchtypes with properties:
+    - Title
+    - Description
+    - Number of sets to win the match
+    - Number of points to win a set
+    - Service change every x points
+    - Two points difference to win a set
+    - Service change during shoot out phase (how do you call it in English?)
+    - Suitable for 2 vs 2
+  - Update matchtypes
+  - Delete matchtypes (same logic as for players)
+  - See how many matches played with this matchtype
+  - Backup data (for local storage)
+  - Create new match
+  - Continue an unfinished match
+  - Play single player: To record a highscore
+  - Play a sound if matchwinner or set a new highscore for the single player version
+  - Keyboard support (press H or F1 during match play to see shortcuts)
+  - If matchwinner it's properly displayed on screen
+  - If setwinner it's properly displayed on screen and ability to start new set
+  - Service turn is displayed in yellow who to serve.

+### Future functionality
+On the wishlist there are currently the following functionalities:
+- Move to a higher version of .Net (didn't move earlier because my test machine was Windows 8 where I could not move higher)
+- Add tournament mode so picking players will let the system generate a tournament
+- Use player photo on play match screen
+- Extend statistics
+- Add possibility to create timed match types instead of getting to a specific score
+- Create multilingual forms application (currently only Dutch)
+- tab order in several screens

 ## Contributing
 Contributing is appreciated.
 Please create a pull request or ask for functionality or fixes.